Northern theater of the American Revolutionary War after Saratoga: Sullivan expedition, 1779

 The brutal frontier warfare led to calls in the Continental Congress for the army to take an active role.
 In 1779, Washington sent General John Sullivan on a punitive expedition to suppress Indian attacks.
-Sullivan and his troops systematically destroyed evacuated Iroquois villages, successfully driving the Iroquois north into Quebec.
+Sullivan and his troops systematically destroyed evacuated Haudenosaunee villages, successfully driving the Haudenosaunee north into Quebec.
 In the only major action in that expedition, Sullivan's forces defeated those of the Butlers and Brant in the Battle of Newtown.
 Brant led raids that specifically targeted the villages of the Oneida and the Tuscarora, who also supported the American cause.
-This destruction of Indian villages on both sides effectively depopulated much of the Iroquois territory as the survivors of the raids became refugees, but Sullivan's expedition failed in its objective of stopping or reducing the frequency of frontier attacks.
+This destruction of Indian villages on both sides effectively depopulated much of the Haudenosaunee territory as the survivors of the raids became refugees, but Sullivan's expedition failed in its objective of stopping or reducing the frequency of frontier attacks.
 In April, a few months prior to the Sullivan Expedition, American Colonel Van Schaick led an expedition of over 500 soldiers against the Onondagas, destroying several villages.